Cognitive Dissonance as the Structural Antagonist

 If you want to apply this framework to your own manuscript, begin with an audit.

-Find a scene where the love interest’s action appears emotionally legible.
-A look, a favor, a gesture of care, a moment of physical nearness, a smile.
+Find a scene where the love interest’s action invites an emotionally significant interpretation.
+A look, a favour, a gesture of care, a moment of physical nearness, a smile.

 Now ask four questions:

-What does the action most likely mean if viewed without fear?
+What interpretations does the observable action reasonably support?
 What existing belief in the protagonist does that meaning threaten?
 What alternate explanation would allow her to keep that belief intact?
 What cost does she pay each time she chooses that alternate explanation?

 When you can answer those questions clearly, you are no longer writing vague romantic hesitation.
 You are writing a system of self-protection under strain.